fleschutz/PowerShell/Docs/check-date.md

 ## check-date.ps1 - Determines the current date

-This script determines and speaks the current date by text-to-speech (TTS).
+This PowerShell script determines and speaks the current date by text-to-speech (TTS).

 ## Parameters
 ```powershell